This first post is a personal one. I'm not sure where I want to take this blog so this is simply a post to start it off.

 We were pumped, to see our heroes for real instead of the pictures and videos that we spent hours and hours looking at before.
 Time passed quickly and 6:30 arrived, the time that they finally opened the gates and let all of us rush in.
 We made our way through the crowd and approached the table where we could get our wrist bands for the mosh pit.
 After we had them we practically ran down into the pit hoping we'd make it to the front.
 We got there only to find that the first row had been filled, so we stood behind the first row on the right side of the catwalk.
 With my friend Kylie's help we squeezed into the first row and waited until eight o'clock.

+Soon the Bravery walked out on stage, starting the show off and opening up for our boys.
+They had a pretty good setlist including Unconditional, Believe, and An Honest Mistake so it was entertaining enough, but everyone just wanted to see Green Day.
+They played for a half hour, some of that including tracks off of their new album Stir the Blood that hadn't been released yet, and left the stage.
+Their set was cleaned out soon after and we watched as all of Green Day's gear was moved onto the stage.
+This took a half hour as well and we were kept entertained with music over the sound system.
+The Clash and the Ramones kept us amused until the drunk bunny stumbled out on stage.
 The whole crowd was chanting "Chug!
 Chug!
 Chug!" and watched as the bunny tumbled over in front of Tre's drumset.
 He eventually hopped off stage and the lights dimmed.
 Soon everyone heard "This is Rock n' Roll Radio, stay tuned for more Rock n' Roll" , the end of "Do You Remember Rock and Roll Radio?' by the Ramones, and "Song of the Century" was blaring over the loud speakers, sending everyone into a fit of yelling and screaming.
 When "Song of the Century" cut out the acoustic guitar intro for "21st Century Breakdown" started.
 Immediately afterwards, Tre Cool came storming out on stage, hands in the air running around like a mad man, followed by Billie Joe and Mike who grabbed their guitars and went to their spots.
 Tre started hitting the bass and Billie jumped in the air, strumming the first chord as the song kicked in.
 Billie always talks about how much he loves to play live and you could see it from the huge grin on his face.
 During the first song Billie smiled at me and at that point I could've gone home happy...except for missing the rest of the show.
 "Know Your Enemy" followed and eventually moved on to "East Jesus Nowhere."
 Billie proceeded to ask us, "Who wants to be saved!?!" and continued with his mock sermon until Jason White started the guitar intro, "Amen..." he waited for us to respond, "I said Amen!" and we chanted back at him as the riff kicked in.
 Towards the end of the song he brought up a little kid named Jack who was the lucky one that got "saved" that evening.
 As Billie sang the last "Yeah" of the song he shoved Jack backwards on the stage and played the final chords.

 They played "Holiday" followed by "The Static Age" , in which Mike Dirnt winked at me, "Before the Lobotomy" and soon the familiar drum beats of "Are We The Waiting were drifting through the air.
 The song went on and Billie came out to the front of the catwalk.
 Kylie and I both had our hands out hoping that he would simply "brush" them with his own.
 He touched my hand and then I really could've gone home happy.
 But then Billie motioned to one of the security guards to pull me out of the pit.
 I felt myself being pulled up by the beltloops and soon I found myself on stage in front of thousands of people, right next to Billie Joe Armstrong, who happened to also have his arm around me.
 I swayed back and forth with him while we both sang "Are We The Waiting" until the end of the song when he wrapped a scarf ,thrown onstage by a fan but worn by him, around me...sweat covered and all.